Abdullah Shehab

 Senior Consultant Adult Cardiologist, Sheikh Khalifa Medical City, Abu Dhabi, United Arab Emirates

 Sherif Bakir, MBBCh, MSc, MD, FACC.
 Prior to the heart medical center He was Consultant Cardiology at SSMC Hospital, and prior to joining SSMC Hospital he was in Mafraq Hospital and before that he consultant cardiology and the Section Head of the Noninvasive Lab at Shaik Khalifa Medical City (SKMC) in Abu Dhabi, United Arab Emirates.
 Prior to joining SKMC in 2005, Dr. Sherif was the Head of Medical & Cardiac department, at Al Qassimi hospital in Sharjah, UAE and was the deputy chief of the cardiac transplant project at the King Fahad Hear Center in Saudi Arabia in 1989.
 He completed his MBBCh in Cairo Egypt in 1980 and has his MSc and MD (PhD) degree in Cardiology at Ain Shams University 1983 and 1992 respectively.
+Dr. Bakir is a Fellow of the American Collage of Cardiology (FACC) and member of a numerous Societies of Cardiology.
+Dr. Bakir has authored or co-authored numerous publications which have appeared in peer-reviewed journals.
+He has received widespread recognition for his achievements especially in the field of continuous medical education (CME), and he was named in the Who’s Who in America, Medicine and Healthcare, Who’s Who in America, Science and Engineering, Who’s Who in America, The Barons 500 Leaders for the New Century, Barons Who’s Who (USA), and Outstanding People of the 20th Century, Incorporating the outstanding Achievement Awards, International Biographical Center Cambridge, England.
+Nominated the best speaker of the year for HAAD CME Program, Health Authority-Abu Dhabi, CME/CPD Annual Award Ceremony 2010 Dr. Bakir has served as an investigator on clinical trials in cardiovascular medicine.

 Associate Staff Physician, Cleveland Clinic Abu Dhabi, Abu Dhabi, United Arab Emirates

-Wael A. Jaber, MD, FACC
+Wael A. Jaber

 Professor of Medicine, Fuad Jubran Endowed Chair in Cardiovascular Medicine, Heart and Vascular Institute, Cleveland Clinic, Cleveland, Ohio, United States of America

-Wael A. Jaber, MD, FACC
+Wael A. Jaber

 Dr. Wael Jaber is a professor of Medicine at Cleveland Clinic Lerner College of Medicine and holds the Fuad Jubran Chair in cardiovascular Medicine.
 Dr jaber is also the director of Nuclear Cardiology and medical director of the imaging CoreLab in C5, and is a staff cardiologist at Cleveland Clinic.
 He received his medical degree from American University of Beirut Faculty of Medicine and has been in practice over 25 years. .
 He specializes in echocardiography, nuclear cardiology, valvular heart disease, ischemic cardiomyopathy, and restrictive cardiomyopathy.
 He has more than 500 peer reviewed publications and over 20000 citations.
 Dr Jaber is the cofounder of CardiacImagingAgora.com a free space, where experts in cardiac imaging share their knowledge and experience to improve patient's care.
 Dr Jaber is currently the treasurer of the American Society of Nuclear Cardiology, The American College of Cardiology Middle East Chair , and the scientific program Chair for the American Society of Nuclear Cardiology (ASNC 2025).
 Dr Jaber is a fellow of the American College of Cardiology, European Society of Cardiology, The American Society of Echocardiography, The American Society of Nuclear cardiology, and the Portuguese Cardiac Society.
 Dr Jaber is a visiting Professor at University of Coimbra, Portugal.